Logarithmic submajorisation and order-preserving linear isometries: A noncommutative Abramovich's theorem

 \end{theorem}

+In particular, if $\left\|\cdot\right\|_E$ is order continuous, then by Remark \ref{remark:ordtonormal} every order-preserving $\Delta$-norm-continuous $T$ is automatically normal.
 The existence of Jordan $*$-isomorphism follows from Theorem \ref{th:J*} above.
 To define the operator $B$ properly and prove that this Jordan $*$-isomorphism $J$ satisfies \eqref{main_ineq}, we need some preparations.
 The proposition below defines $B$ as the strong resolvent limit of the net $\{T(e)\}_{e\in \cP_{fin}(\cM_1)}$.
 We refer for the definition of strong resolvent convergence to \cite[p.
 284]{RS}.

+\begin{remark}In the setting when $\left\|\cdot \right\|_E$ is order continuous, it is clear that the positivity of isometries in Theorem \ref{cor:BJX} can be removed by using the same techniques used in \cite{Y} (for a complete exposition, see \cite{JC}).
+In this case, there exists a partial isometry $W\in \cM_2$ such that